ethhub-io/ethhub/docs/ethereum-basics/monetary-policy.md

 As Ethereum is a decentralized network, the Monetary Policy cannot be successfully modified unless there is overwhelming consensus from the aforementioned stakeholders.
 Ethereum follows an [off-chain governance](governance.md) process meaning that any and all decisions on changes to the network happen extra-protocol.

-That said, due to natural incentives Ether's issuance is unlikely to ever increase unless the security of the network is at risk.
-And the upcoming Ethereum 2.0 proof-of-stake transition will progressively allow for a drastic reduction of Ether issuance while maintaining the same level of network security.
+That said, due to natural incentives, Ether's issuance is unlikely to ever increase unless the security of the network is at risk.
+Additionally, the upcoming Ethereum 2.0 proof-of-stake transition will progressively allow for a drastic reduction of Ether issuance while maintaining the same level of network security.

 ## Important Events